 As explained in section 2 of this policy, Members typically have three roles.
 It is important to distinguish between these roles to ensure compliance with Council policy.
-The Council cannot enforce the use of @southderbshire.gov.uk communication channel and corporate device when a Member is undertaking casework, though it is encouraged.
+It is strongly recommended when undertaking casework to use @southderbyshire.gov.uk communication channel and corporate device.